In this post, I share how I built a private Kubernetes cluster on my own servers.

 WARNING

-Apply network add-on to your cluster.
+Apply the network add-on to your cluster

 $ kubectl apply -f <add-on.yaml>